 After a week of rainy days, everyone is noticeably grumpier and more lethargic.

 After two weeks of pretty much constant downpours, the washing is piling up, water has found sneaky ways to enter buildings and rivers have broken their banks.
+River flooding is often thanks to dams further upstream releasing their overflow.

 Each time this happens, the optimist in me keeps telling me that after two weeks, we should be due a respite, although I know from experience that we often get full months of solid rain.
+That said, even at these times, I usually manage to find a break in the rain every day that’s long enough to walk the dog without getting drenched.

 During the worst times, we get some frighteningly bad storms and rain almost every day.
 I know Portugal isn’t the only country to suffer from severe weather conditions but since most people think of it as a sunny country, the shock of rough weather smacks us round the back of the head every time.